-The Core Distinctives curriculum consists of 6-9 credits of courses required in residence for all bachelor's degrees.
+The Core Distinctives curriculum consists of 9 credits of courses required in residence for all bachelor's degrees.
+(The B.S. degrees in Accounting, Business Management, Finance, and Nursing recommend taking all three courses but require only two (CORE300 and a choice of CORE310 or CORE320).